GochoMugo/tgfancy/README.md

             notify(methodName, ...args) {   // default: undefined
                 // 'methodName' is the name of the invoked method
                 // 'args' is an array of the arguments passed to the method
-                // do somethind useful here
+                // do something useful here
                 // ...snip...
             },
         },